Lemoncode/react-excercise/Readme.md

 - Add material ui support, display data in cards or a table.
 - Add paging (you will need to update UI, plus client rest api).
-- Click on a given member and navigate to a details page where you can read the details of that member.
+- Click on a given member and navigate to a details page where you can read the details of that member (you will need to find out the github api endpoint to retrieve that info).

 # About Lemoncode